AbuFayez/batch-file/README.md

-some batch file to make work more productive
+Some batch files to make work more productive